-It's that time of year to teach and review dental health to your primary students.
+It’s that time of year to teach and review dental health to your primary students.
 I see you, kindergarten, first grade, and second grade teachers.
-Let's get you some activities and resources to help you make dental health month fun!
+Let’s get you some resources to help you make dental health month fun with kid-friendly activities!

 First, you’ll find videos on visiting the dentist, how to brush our teeth properly, why we even brush our teeth, and finally how our teeth work and wiggly teeth.